TejasJagadeesh/data-512-a2/README.md

 # Goal of the Project
 Goals of this project as stated in assignment link here - https://wiki.communitydata.cc/Human_Centered_Data_Science_(Fall_2018)/Assignments#A2:_Bias_in_data are:

-- To explore the concept of bias through data on Wikipedia articles - specifically, articles on political figures from a variety of countries.
-For this assignment, I will have to combine a dataset of Wikipedia articles with a dataset of country populations, and use a machine learning service called ORES to estimate the quality of each article.
-- To perform an analysis of how the coverage of politicians on Wikipedia and the quality of articles about politicians varies between countries.
-- To create a table that shows the countries with the greatest and least coverage of politicians on Wikipedia compared to their population.
-- To create a table that shows the countries with the highest and lowest proportion of high quality articles about politicians.
-- To write a short reflection on the project, that describes how this assignment helps me understand the causes and consequences of bias on Wikipedia.
+To analyze Wikipedia articles related to politicans and explore the presence of bias (if any).
+To perform this analysis I need to use the machine learning service called ORES which is a REST API that provides article quality score.
+The analysis should include the study and tabular summarizaitons of of top 10 articles with best quality scores and top 10 articles with lowest quality scores.

 # Data Sources
 Three data sources are used in this project: